Magnesium is a mineral that’s crucial to the body’s function. It helps keep bones strong.

 Magnesium works with bone-building cells (aka osteoblasts).
 Also, it works in conjunction with vitamin D and parathyroid hormone to keep calcium levels normal and fracture risk low.
 Medical factors affecting magnesium absorption include inflammatory bowel disease (or other chronic diarrhea problems), kidney insufficiency, or certain medications.

 Magnesium plays an important role in maintaining bone health.
 It contributes to increased bone density and helps prevent the onset of osteoporosis.
 Most people do not get enough magnesium in their diets.
-Especially if they eat large amounts of processed foods in which much of the magnesium is removed.
-You can increase your intake of magnesium by eating magnesium-rich foods.
+Especially if they eat large amounts of processed foods in which much of the magnesium is removed, you can increase your intake of magnesium by eating magnesium-rich foods.
 Make sure they include Brown rice, Corn, Dark green vegetables, Nuts (almonds, cashews, brazil), and wheat germ/bran.

 If you’re at elevated risk for osteoporosis or fracture talk to your physician or a registered dietitian.
 You may need to take magnesium supplements or a daily multivitamin that includes magnesium to keep your bones healthy.